About the C Lazy U Ranch

 A Legacy of Superb Horsemanship

-The heartbeat of the ranch is its continuing tradition of horsemanship with a daily routine that makes horseback riding a focal point of your dude ranch vacations.
-With over 175 horses, we are able to pair each guest with a horse that fits perfectly with their riding ability.
+The heartbeat of our guest ranch is its continuing tradition of horsemanship with a daily routine that makes horseback riding a focal point of your dude ranch vacations.
+With more than 180 horses, we are able to pair each guest with a horse that fits perfectly with their riding ability.
 For the duration of the week, horse and rider share a special relationship built on patience and mutual respect.
 Our wranglers guide the mountain trail rides and expert horsemanship lessons are available.

 The 12,000 square foot, heated indoor riding arena provides year-round riding enjoyment for your family ranch vacation.
 Horseback riders can choose from instructional, slow, medium or advanced instruction riding tours, or concentrate on their skills in a one-on-one riding lesson.
 All of our instructors are world-class and dedicated to helping you get the most from your time here.
 Everyone in the family practices and prepares for the the big “Shodeo” at the end of each week which includes horseback riding competitions and equestrian-skill events.
 The kids are the highlight of the show, as they showcase the skills they’ve acquired throughout the week.The C Lazy U is one of the few horseback riding ranches that is celebrated world-wide for its horsemanship program with guests and wranglers alike coming from all over the world to be a part of this continuing tradition.

 Nationally acclaimed instructors offering special clinics include Buck Brannaman, Joe Wolters and others who will help you develop a kinship with your horse that becomes second nature.
 This is horsemanship with a purpose—riders of every age and ability effortlessly controlling their animals, for easy trail rides, a loping run or pushing cattle.